 3 License Conditions

 When downloading the World-wide HYPE Model you are granted an Open model license: Creative Commons Attribution 4.0 International (CC BY 4.0). https://creativecommons.org/licenses/by/4.0/.

 The License for the World-wide HYPE Model is free of charge, but there may be an extraction fee.

 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor supports or endorses you or your use.

 - No additional restrictions — You may not apply legal terms or technological measures to the original downloads that legally restrict others from doing anything the license permits.
 Refined products may, however be distributed under other terms or restrictions.

 The Model shall be attributed to the Licensor.

-In publications the Model should be referred to by pointing at: http://hypeweb.smhi.se/ and by citing relevant scientific publications from SMHI, for instance:
+In publications the Model should be referred to by pointing at: https://hypeweb.se/ and by citing:

 Lindström, G., Pers, C.P., Rosberg, R., Strömqvist, J., and Arheimer, B. 2010.
 Development and test of the HYPE (Hydrological Predictions for the Environment) model – A water quality model for different spatial scales.
 Hydrology Research 41.3-4:295-319.